kmnhan/erlabpy/docs/source/reference.rst

 `erlab.plotting`           Functions related to static plotting with matplotlib.
 `erlab.interactive`        Interactive tools and widgets based on Qt and pyqtgraph `erlab.accessors`          `xarray accessors <https://docs.xarray.dev/en/stable/internals/extending-xarray.html>`_.
 You will not need to import this module directly.
+`erlab.utils`              Utility functions and classes, typically used internally.
 ========================   ========================

 .. currentmodule:: erlab